Ayudh-M/llmtrial/SNELLIUS.md

 ### Notes
 - The job script sets `HF_HOME` (and `TRANSFORMERS_CACHE`, `HF_DATASETS_CACHE`) to `$TMPDIR/hf` if available (node-local scratch), else `/scratch-shared/$USER/hf`.
-- For base models like `mistralai/Mistral-7B-v0.1` (no chat template), we fall back to a minimal, safe prompt format.
+- For instruction-tuned models like `mistralai/Mistral-7B-Instruct-v0.3`, the job uses the chat template automatically.
 - Outputs are written to `runs/<timestamp>_<scenario>.json` with the final envelopes and SHA-256 of the canonical text.